Configuration

 Required: No

-The metadata section allows you to provide structured information about the test configuration.
+The metadata section allows you to provide structured information about the run configuration.
 This section can contain arbitrary key-value pairs and nested structures.
 If present, the metadata will be included in the generated configurations.yaml file.

 metadata:

-title: "Robot Navigation Test Results"
+title: "Robot Navigation Results"

 description: "Autonomous navigation performance evaluation"